Fashion

-19 best black tie wedding guest dresses that'll almost outshine the bride
+19 best black tie wedding guest dresses ready to be your very chic plus one

 Featured in this article

-But what makes a dress black tie-ready?
-We hear you ask.
-It’s all about the attention to detail.
-Does it have a cut-out that looks slightly sexy but smart?
-A high neck that adds interest to an otherwise simple yet sleek style?
+If you're unsure if your chosen midi or maxi will make the cut, think about the details.
+Does it have an interesting neckline?
+Would it stand out amongst a bunch of simple summer dresses?
 Or is it one of those cocktail dresses that has a trending neck scarf, frills upon more frills or a sprinkling of sequins and feathers?
-This is your time to shine –quite literally if you opt for over-the-top (remember, there’s actually no such thing for a black tie event) sparkles and embellishment.
-And we're so here pretending we're an A-list celeb for the day.
+This could be your time to shine – quite literally if you opt for over-the-top (remember, there’s actually no such thing for a black tie event) sparkles and embellishment.
+Why shouldn't we feel like a celebrity now and again?

 Instagram content